zk-steve/rust-web-api-microservice-template/README.md

 4. [x] Advanced Tracing.
 5. [ ] CI/CD.
     1. [ ] Migrate DB tool/image.
-    2. [ ] Publish binary artifacts in Github.
+    2. [ ] Publish binary artifacts in [Github](https://github.com/).
     3. [ ] Push Docker images.
 6. [x] Docker Image Optimization.
-7. [x] Load test using K6.
+7. [x] Load test using [K6](https://k6.io/).
-    1. [x] Use flamegraph for profiling.
+    1. [x] Use [Flamegraph](https://github.com/flamegraph-rs/flamegraph) for profiling.
 8. [ ] Comprehensive DB query filter for list().

 Feel free to explore and expand upon these functionalities as needed for your project.
 Happy coding!

+## Load Testing and Profiling

+For load testing and profiling your Rust API server, refer to the [Load Testing and Profiling with K6 and Flamegraph](./load-tests/README.md) guide.
+This document provides detailed instructions on using K6 and Flamegraph for load testing and profiling purposes.